Skip to main content

 The borrower pays the fee at loan start (25% of estimated interest).
 The lender pays the fee at repayment (10% deducted from interest received) and at collateral transfer (0.1% deducted from collateral received).

-No. The full interest for the agreed 3-day duration is always owed, regardless of when the repayment occurs.
+No. The full interest for the agreed loan duration is always owed, regardless of when the repayment occurs.

-Offerbook offers a referral system that applies at every stage where a fee is charged (loan start, repayment, collateral transfer).
+Offerbook offers a referral system that applies at every stage where a fee is charged.
 By default, each fee is split:

 • Referred user: 20% of the fee